OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/view.rst.txt

    </form>

-In this example, the password is stored in a hidden input field that the user doesn't see and it gets communicated to the Jupyter server in the ``POST`` request.
+In this example, the password is stored in a hidden input field that the user does not see and it gets communicated to the Jupyter server in the ``POST`` request.

 .. _bc_native_vnc_view: